Ryan-615/Final-report-python-code/README.md

 # Final-report-python-code
-This is the experiment code for my final report， the detail in the master.
+This is the experiment code for my final report.
+All source code and datasets for this project are located in the **`master` branch** of this repository.
 ## License & Copyright
 All code and data in this repository were authored by Zihao Yang in April 2025 for an academic final report.